hlynch/Bayesian2020/docs/Week-5-lecture.md

 The problem with these methods is that it is often very hard to come up with a good candidate distribution that is a good approximation to the target distribution (the closer the better – otherwise, we have a very inefficient algorithm) and which we can sample from.
 (In one-dimension, this is usually not an issue, the problems arise when you have multi-dimensional problems because candidate distributions for the joint PDF are harder to generate.)
 Another class of samplers, used more often in Bayesian statistics, is iterative samplers that (for the most part) rely on the generation of a “Markov chain”.

 Before we get into MCMC, its worth thinking a bit more about what a Markov Chain is.
-A Markov Chain is a series of observations, each one dependent only on the last (or, in more complex examples, or a finite number of previous observations).
+A Markov Chain is a series of observations, each one dependent only on the last (or, in more complex examples, a finite number of previous observations).
 At the end of the day, a Markov Chain is simply a string of numbers (or, equivalently, states), which we will denote $X^{t}$.
 So the state of the chain at $t=0$ is $X^{0}$, etc.

 The easiest way to represent the allowed transitions in the chain is through a transition matrix
 $$